Skip to main content

 • graphics

-• “Visually it looks horrific on any settings except for 'all ultra'; any lower graphic settings result in glitches and jittering pixels all over your screen, horrible utilization of Unreal Engine.”
+• “Visually it looks horrific on any setting except for "all ultra"; any lower graphic settings result in glitches and jittering pixels all over the screen, showing horrible utilization of the Unreal Engine.”

 • music